ManhTrinhNguyen/Kubernetes/README.md

     -- Using those Information about how Microservices talk to each other, what other Services they are depending on and which is the entry point microservice and I will create the connection grapse and visualize all of this

-  - Redis is a Message Broker and also the In-Memory Database

   ----The Developer also tell this is a Load Generator----
     -- Optional Development
     -- It only serve to test the Load .
 It just send a bunch of request to a Front end